o3de/o3de.org/content/docs/userguide/mobile/deployment-tool-device-farm-integration.md

   + For information about the AWS Free Tier, see the [AWS Free Tier](https://aws.amazon.com/free/) page\.
 + Device Farm requires that you have a shader compiler running on an Amazon Elastic Compute Cloud \(Amazon EC2\) instance\.
 For more information, see [Running the Shader Compiler on Amazon EC2](/docs/userguide/mobile/running-shader-compiler-amazon-EC2.md)\.

-### Creating an AWS Profile in Lumberyard Editor<a name="ios-android-deployment-tool-device-farm-integration-creating-an-aws-profile-in-lumberyard-editor"></a>
+### Creating an AWS Profile in Lumberyard Editor {#ios-android-deployment-tool-device-farm-integration-creating-an-aws-profile-in-lumberyard-editor}

 After you have a set of AWS credentials, use them to create a profile in Lumberyard Editor\.